What Are Cargo Ships?

 Tanker ships are made for the transportation of stored liquid or gas in huge quantities.
-The most common tankers are the oil tanker, the chemical tanker, and gas carrier.
+The most common tankers are the oil tanker, the chemical tanker, and the gas carrier.
 Some tankers serve the purpose of refueling other ships.
-These are known as oiler or replenishment tanker.
+These are known as oilers or replenishment tankers.
 Tankers have the capacity to carry several hundred tons.
-Apart from the ocean or sea-going tankers, there are also the ones that operate on rivers and canals with much less cargo, say around a thousand tons.
+Apart from the ocean or sea-going tankers, there are also the ones that operate on rivers and canals with much less cargo, say around thousand tons.

 5) Container ships

 Container ships make use of truck-size intermodal containers.
 This method of carrying loads is known as containerization.
 Container ships are responsible for carrying 90% of today’s non-bulk cargo worldwide.
 They give tough competition to crude oil tankers and bulk carriers.

 Reefers are just refrigerated cargo ships that carry cargo that can get spoiled if exposed to warm temperature and hence need temperature-controlled transportation.
 Such commodities are fruit, meat, fish, vegetables, dairy products, and other perishable foods.

 Cargo ships can be further classified into liners and tramp ships.
 Some cargo ships have a fixed route and a routine to follow.
 They have charged tariffs and are called cargo liners.
 Vessels that do not follow such schedule are known as tramp ships.

 Several users charter them on a contract basis for the transportation of goods.
 They are mainly used by small shipping companies that do not have enough fleet to run private liner voyages.
 Some cargoes can also take in passengers and thus any ship that is capable of carrying above 12 passengers in addition to the load that it is already carrying is called a passenger-cum-cargo-liner.